jfrobbins/jrobb.org-pelican/content/linux/2014-08-30-distrohopping-2014.md

 * [Xubuntu](http://www.xubuntu.org/)
     * [This](http://distrowatch.com/table.php?distribution=xubuntu) one is a lightweight ubuntu.

-At this very preliminary stage, I'd say my main contenders that I am biased towards are Fedora, Arch, and Tanglu.
+At this very preliminary stage, I'd say my main contenders that I am biased towards are Fedora, Arch, Manjaro, and Tanglu.
 I'm also very fascinated by the Debian/kFreeBSD.
 I'll plan to install and try each one (in some order) for 2 weeks each, doing my normal activities.
 I don't feel that I have a dificult list of needs to meet those daily activities which include: